Chileans Set To Call Time On Pinochet-era Constitution - UrduPoint

 Chileans Set To Call Time On Pinochet-era Constitution

-Santiago, (UrduPoint / Pakistan Point News - 23rd Oct, 2020 ) :A year after the start of months of social unrest, Chileans vote Sunday in a referendum to change a dictatorship-era constitution seen as the bedrock of the nation's glaring inequalities.
+Santiago, (UrduPoint / Pakistan Point News - 24th Oct, 2020 ) :A year after the start of a mass wave of social unrest, Chileans vote Sunday in a referendum to change a dictatorship-era constitution seen as the bedrock of the nation's glaring inequalities.

-The graffiti-scrawled center of Santiago was tense and expectant under a night-time coronavirus curfew late Thursday after pro- and anti- change supporters wrapped up their campaigns.
+Demonstrators were gathering Friday in Santiago's Plaza Italia, the epicenter of the protests, amid a heavy police presence for the last chance to voice their demands before Sunday's historic vote.

-The referendum was a key demand from protesters during a wave of social unrest unseen since the South American's country's return to democracy in 1990.
+The referendum was a key requirement from protesters during months of social unrest unseen since the South American's country's return to democracy in 1990.

+President Sebastian Pinera has called on Chileans to vote in numbers in the historic plebiscite, and to reject the violence that marred last Sunday's anniversary of the start of the protests, after two Catholic churches in central Santiago were set ablaze and police stations attacked.

-"One way or another changes are coming and it would be better to feel it was thanks to a new constitution that we all participated in -- and not a constitution created by a small group during a dictatorship so that another small group would stay in power forever," said Alejandra Pizarro, a 23-year-old student at a closing "Approve" rally outside the presidential palace on Thursday.
+"One way or another changes are coming and it would be better to feel it was thanks to a new constitution that we all participated in -- and not a constitution created by a small group during a dictatorship so that another small group would stay in power forever," said Alejandra Pizarro, a 23-year-old student at an "Approve" rally outside the presidential palace late Thursday.

 The new constitution would expand the role of the state in providing a welfare safety net, and in the process add further pressure on an economy struggling to emerge from the Covid-19 health crisis.